supercollider/sc3-plugins/readme_devs.txt

-For the installation with scons I have cleaned up the folder and plugin structure a bit, so it more or less follows a standard pattern.

-If you add a new plugin, please keep to this pattern!
+If you add a new plugin, please keep to this pattern:

+Add a folder in the 'source' directory with your cpp|sc|html files.
-The folder with the class extensions should be in a directory, ending with "UGens", and starting with whichever standard pattern in the filename you have for the UGens.
+This folder should end with "UGens", and starting with whichever standard pattern in the filename you have for the UGens.

-e.g. the JoshUGens comprise:
+e.g. the GLitchUGens comprise: source/GlitchUGens/GlitchUGens.cpp
-source/JoshAmbiUGens.cpp
-source/JoshGrainUGens.cpp
-source/JoshPVUGens.cpp
-source/JoshUGens.cpp

-and have their Extensions in the directory: build/JoshUGens
+source/GlitchUGens/GlitchUGens.html
+source/GlitchUGens/GlitchUGens.sc

 For the Quark-installable option, I have created a document Generate_Quark.scd in utils/, which